kpchi/hackaguide/Pre-Planning/Food.md

 Things worth noting:

 - Don't be afraid to experiment!
 Yes some foods are hit or miss, but its worth going beyond just the usual pizza, burritos, noodles, pies etc.
 - List all the tasty food you are providing on the Attendee Welcome Pack!
-Hackers will be more likely to let you know about their allergies!
+Hackers are more likely to let you know about their allergies!
 - Don't load up on just carbs, hackers are humans too!
 Be nice and provide some healthy, nutritious food to sustain them
 - Make sure the food team has accounted for the various dietary requirements!
 People doing ticketing should talk to the food team.
 	- Various allergies